 On January 17th, Barbara and Olav were married at the tiny St Clemens Church of England next to the school in Port Germein.
 It was 104 degrees, the people of Port Germein turned out

 in droves and the church was beautifully decorated with flowers.
 The bride dressed at the Port Germein Hotel in an old gold crepe ensemble decorated in brown while the groom wore his

 white dress sailing suit.
 A Fox Movietone News reel cameraman, Mr W. Simmons of Adelaide, was apparently in attendance.

 After the wedding, the party drove to the Royal Exchange Hotel in Port Pirie for the reception.

 The two pictures of the couple were sent by Allen Payze, the then secretary of the Port Lincoln Yachting Club,

-to the Åland Maritime Museum at Mariehamn, Finland and from there to me (with thanks)
+to the Åland Maritime Museum at Mariehamn, Finland and digital copies from there to me (with thanks).

 Allen Payze is shown on the top deck with the couple on the coastal steamer 'Moonta' (see 'Gulf Trip' below) which took them from Pt Lincoln to Port Pirie before the wedding.